luizribeiro/gemswap/README.md

 * **High-pri**
   * Clean up multiple matrices used for the board (maybe into a single one?)
+  * Fix bug where pieces are getting eliminated while one of them is still falling
 * **Mid-pri**
   * Fix falling animation that looks wonky for whatever reason
   * Add support for two or more players